informalsystems/hermes/docs/architecture/architecture.md

 #### Channels

-Channels are an abstraction layer that facilitate communication between applications and the chains those applications depend upon.
-One important function that channels fulfill is guaranteeing that data packets sent between an application and its chain are well-ordered.
+Channels are an abstraction layer that facilitate communication between applications and the chains those applications are built upon.
+One important function that channels can fulfill is guaranteeing that data packets sent between an application and its chain are well-ordered.

 ### `relayer`

 This crate provides the logic for relaying datagrams between chains.
-The process of relaying packets is kicked off by submitting transactions to read from or write to an IBC-enabled chain's state.
+The process of relaying packets is an off-chain process that is kicked off by submitting transactions to read from or write to an IBC-enabled chain's state.
 More broadly, a relayer enables a chain to ascertain another chain's state by accessing its clients, connections, channels, or anything that is IBC-related.

 ### `relayer-cli`